raysandeep/agora-flutter-documentation/README.md

 After the user successfully joins the channel, the SDK triggers the following callbacks:

 -   The local client: [onLocalUserRegistered]() and [onJoinChannelSuccess]().
--   The remote client: [onUserJoined]() and [onUserInfoUpdated](), if the user joining the channel is in the Communication profile, or is a BROADCASTER in the Live Broadcast profile.
+-   The remote client: [onUserJoined]() and [
+](), if the user joining the channel is in the Communication profile, or is a BROADCASTER in the Live Broadcast profile.

 > Note: To ensure smooth communication, use the same parameter type to identify the user.
 For example, if a user joins the channel with a user ID, then ensure all the other users use the user ID too.
 The same applies to the user account.
 If a user joins the channel with the Agora Web SDK, ensure that the uid of the user is set to the same parameter type.